pkp/pkp-plugin-cli/README.md

 Download and install Node (>v12), or check if it's already installed with `node -v`.

+If you are releasing a new version of a plugin, you will need to generate a personal access token on GitHub.

 ## Install

 To install the tool, run: